join3r/jvlauncher/QUICK_START.md

 # Quick Start Guide

-Get up and running with App Launcher in under 5 minutes!
+Get up and running with jvlauncher in under 5 minutes!

 ## Installation